A stroke (sometimes called a "brain attack") happens when blood flow to the brain stops,

 are sometimes called perinatal (or neonatal) strokes.

-Most perinatal (pronounced: pair-ih-NAY-tul) strokes happen during delivery or right
+Most perinatal (pair-ih-NAY-tul) strokes happen during delivery or right after delivery

-after delivery when the baby doesn't get enough oxygen while traveling through the
+when the baby doesn't get enough oxygen while traveling through the birth canal.

-Strokes that affect older kids and teens usually are caused by another condition
+Strokes also can affect older kids.
+But most of these are caused by another condition

 that stops the flow of blood to the brain or causes bleeding in the brain.